 The radiation therapy professional program teaches the theory and techniques of radiation therapy technology, with emphasis on competence in areas of oncology treatment planning, treatment delivery, dosimetry, and use of megavoltage radiation-producing equipment to administer treatment.
 Students participate in clinical education in radiation therapy.
 Radiation therapy students also complete coursework in sectional anatomy, computed tomography (CT) procedures and physics, and magnetic resonance imaging (MRI) fundamentals.

 Upon completing the program, graduates are eligible to apply for the national certification exam in radiation therapy.
-Students will have completed the coursework but not the clinical component to be eligible to apply for the national certification exam in computed tomography and/or magnetic resonance imaging.
+Students will have also completed didactic coursework for the national certification exam in CT and MRI, but not the clinical component.

 Radiation Therapy: Required Courses